 - After you take our “Intro” seminar, you will need to fill out GTPAC’s New Client Application in order to register your company as a client with the Georgia Tech Procurement Assistance Center.
 We require that all companies utilizing our services fill out the new client application, and doing so will provide your company with additional tools such as GTPAC’s BidMatch service.
 Signing up as a client is free and will make your company eligible to receive one-on-one assistance from any of our Procurement Counselors.

 - Finally, once you submit GTPAC’s New Client Application, you can reach out to any of our Procurement Counselors to schedule an appointment.
-If you would like a brief introduction to GTPAC and the services we provide, you can schedule a 30-minute introductory phone call with GTPAC’s Program Manager Andrew Smith, using his online appointment booking system.
+If you would like a brief introduction to GTPAC and the services we provide, you can schedule a 30-minute introductory virtual meeting with any of our Procurement Counselors using GTPAC’s online appointment booking system.

 Register now for our “Intro” seminar by clicking on the Training tab at the top of this page.